mrjk/fetch-pass/README.md

 ### Work with backends

 A backend a password source of truth, and it can be any password store, if it provides a CLI access.
 It's one of the most important concepts in keyring-proxy.
-Backends are defined in the `config.ini` file, here is an example with keepass and bitwarden:
+Backends are defined in the `config.ini` file, here is an example with keepass, bitwarden and a custom made script:

 ```ini file=config.ini
 [config]